Gbemiga97/IAM_Portfolio/EntraID-SCIM-Provisioning-Integration/Lab.md

      - Verify in Slack: The user should appear with correct attributes; check the "Members" list.
    - **Deprovisioning Test**:
      - Disable or delete the test user in Entra ID.
-     - Trigger sync and confirm the user is deactivated or removed in Slack (e.g., profile archived).
+     - Trigger sync and confirm the user is deactivated or removed in Slack.
    - Use PowerShell for testing (save as `Test-Provisioning.ps1` in your repo):
      ```powershell
      # Connect to Microsoft Graph